Metrovagonmash 81-717/81-714: Moscow

-Moscow was the first customer of the 81-717/714 train in the Soviet Union, where it initially tested the prototypes between 1976 and 1977.
-By late 1977 it had placed its order for the new train, and the first trains arrived in 1978 on the Koltsevaya line, replacing the G-series metro trains that had operating since the opening of the line in 1950.
-This was followed with the newly opened Kalininskaya line and the Zamoskvoretskaya line in 1979.
-Since then they have become representative of the network, being used on almost all lines (except the ones that kept using E-series trainsets and that were replaced with Rusich, Oka and Moskva trainsets).
+Moscow was the first customer of 81-717/714 trains in the Soviet Union, where it initially tested the prototypes in 1976-77.
+By late 1977, the capital city had placed its order for the new train model, and the first trains arrived in 1978 on the Koltsevaya line, replacing the G-series rolling stock that had been operating on the line ever since its opening in 1950.
+This was followed with the newly opened Kalininskaya Line and the Zamoskvoretskaya Line in 1979.
+Since then they have become representative of the network, being used on almost all lines (except the ones that kept using E-series rolling stock and those that were replaced with Rusich, Oka and Moskva trains).

-Beginning with 1993, the Moscow Metro began purchasing 81-717.5M/714.5M sets, after in 1988 the production of the base model ended, leaving a five-year break in purchases of new cars (during this time, the ill-fated Yauza trains were in planning stage).
-Deliveries further continued between 1997 and 2010.
+Production of the base model 81-717/714 trains for Moscow ended in 1988, when the manufacturing of the 81-717.5/714.5 trainsets for the city's metro system began (this modification was a big step forward as the new cars had fireproof electrical equipment, a fire alarm, and fire extinguishing system, as well as a microphone in the driver's cabin; the 81-series trains for Warsaw and Sofia were based on the 81-717.5/714.5 type).
+Production of the 81-717.5/714.5 trains for Moscow ended in 1993, as the capital began purchasing 81-717.5M/714.5M trainsets the same year.
+The last delivery of 81-717.5M/714.5M trains for Moscow was carried out in 2010.

 Over the years, the 81-717/714 sets received improvements, especially from the late 1990s onwards, replacing the traditional leather bench-type seats with vandal-proof plastic ones.
 Externally, the difference between the base model and newer sets is the presence of four headlights in the centre instead of two headlights above the drivers' cab.

-Some of the 81-717/714 sets have special liveries, most notably the "Red Arrow" train, which is painted in a red/gold livery instead of the traditional blue/white scheme.
 More recently, refurbished sets feature the new Moscow Metro livery, with blue corrugated sides and grey window bands.

-Another special example is the 81-717.5A/714.5A set, used exclusively on the Sokolnicheskaya line.
-It was based on the A-series sets of the Moscow metro, following an old-school theme: the exterior is similar to the A-series sets in a cream/chocolate livery, whilst the interior is based on 1950s carriages.
+Some of the 81-717/714 sets have special liveries, most notably the Red Arrow trainset, which is painted in a red/gold livery instead of the traditional blue/white scheme.
+Another example is the 81-717.5A/714.5A Sokolniki retro train, used exclusively on the Sokolnicheskaya Line since 2010.
+It was based on the A-series rolling stock of the Moscow Metro, following a particular theme: the exterior is similar to the A-series trains in a cream/chocolate livery, whilst the interior is based on the one of 1950s Soviet metro cars.